Solving staff shortages

 Are you looking for temporary help with an assignment or project?
 Then you can also hire a freelancer.
 For example, because you are looking for someone with specific knowledge and experience.
 A freelancer is not employed by you, but will work for you until the assignment is finished.

-Draw up the general terms and conditions and purchasing conditions together.
+Draw up an agreement together.
 For example, about the hourly rate and the number of hours needed for the assignment.
 You do not pay any personnel costs for a freelancer, such as payroll taxes, pension premiums, and holiday pay.

 Hire an intern